sonic-otn/SONiC-OTN/documentation/OTAI-v0.0.1.md

 - Adapter is not the source of the critical persisted state.
 It can crash or be shut down and the above stack will be able to recover from such an event.

 ## API description
 Proposed interface is a local interface between the Adapter Host and Adapter.
-Optical linecard functionality is exposed to the reset of the syste by the Adapter Host through other mechanisims, which are not part of this specification.
+Optical linecard functionality is exposed to the rest of the system by the Adapter Host through other mechanisms, which are not part of this specification.

 The API is designed to be platform-agnostic(*nix/Windows/etc...).
 The API is a collection of C-style interfaces exposed from the adapter.
 The OTAI objects include a group of optical components and logical objects, which are compatible with [OpenConfig](https://www.openconfig.net/).